Gum disease, receding gums and periodontitis: what's the difference?

 What causes gum recession?

-Gum recession causes are varied and include genetic inheritance, hormonal behaviour, due to bad habits...
+Gum recession causes are varied and include genetic inheritance, hormonal behaviour, and bad oral health habits.
 These are some of the most frequent causes that can lead to receding gums:

 Periodontitis and receding gums